Which Health Sharing Plans Cover Maternity?

 Which Plans Offer the Best Maternity Coverage?

 Medi-Share requires enrollment in their family plan and a 12-month waiting period.
 After that, normal pregnancy and delivery expenses are eligible for sharing up to the plan maximum.
-CHM covers maternity as part of their Gold program, with expenses eligible after 12 months of membership.
-CHM has no annual or lifetime sharing limit, which is a significant advantage for high-cost pregnancies.
+CHM covers normal pregnancy after 12 months of membership.
+CHM has a $125,000 per-incident cap ($1M per illness with the optional Brother's Keeper program), which still covers most pregnancies in full.

 Zion HealthShare includes maternity in their standard coverage with competitive waiting periods.
 Samaritan Ministries handles maternity through their Special Prayer Needs program, where members send shares directly to cover pregnancy expenses.
-CrowdHealth takes a different approach — members have a $3,000 personal commitment for maternity, and the community crowdfunds the rest.
+CrowdHealth takes a different approach — members have a $500 commitment per health event (including maternity), and the community crowdfunds the rest.
 CrowdHealth has no traditional waiting period for maternity, but the pregnancy cannot be pre-existing.

 Most health sharing plans cover medically necessary complications during pregnancy, including emergency C-sections, preeclampsia treatment, and NICU stays for the newborn.
 However, coverage for elective procedures, fertility treatments, and surrogacy is generally excluded.
 Some plans limit sharing for pregnancies in women over 40 or for complications related to pre-existing conditions.